 - 1. Remove all packaging material carefully. - 2.
 Check the drive and accompanying equipment for damages. - 3.
 Compare the complete delivery with the purchase order and the packing list. - 4.
-If parts are missing or damaged, immediately inform the shipping company and the ABB service organization. - NOTE It is recommended to photograph the damages and send the photographs to ABB.
+If parts are missing or damaged, immediately inform the shipping company and the ABB service organization (include photographs of the damaged parts).